Basic Proofreading – FAQs

 -

 Without any previous publishing experience, start with Basic Proofreading by Distance Learning.
-Once you have successfully completed that, and have gained professional work experience as a proofreader, you will be ready to go on to Copy-Editing by Distance Learning.
-Although proofreading is covered in the editing course, it does not give you the intensive practice that you need when you are starting out.
+Once you have successfully completed that, and have gained professional work experience as a proofreader, you will be ready to go on to Basic Editing by Distance Learning.
+Although proofreading is covered briefly in the editing course, it does not give you the intensive practice that you need when you are starting out.

-If you are already working in publishing or have had proofreading experience (either as a freelancer or in-house), and you now want to broaden or refresh your skills, Copy-Editing by Distance Learning is the course for you.
-Or you may have valuable specialist subject knowledge that you want to exploit as an editor (e.g. medical or legal); if so, you can choose to go directly to Copy-Editing for the broader grounding in publishing skills.
+If you are already working in publishing or have had proofreading experience (either as a freelancer or in-house), and you now want to broaden or refresh your skills, Basic Editing by Distance Learning is the course for you.
+Or you may have valuable specialist subject knowledge that you want to exploit as an editor (e.g. medical or legal); if so, you can choose to go directly to Basic Editing for the broader grounding in publishing skills.

 - Who will benefit from this course?